 Trenton is a tiny city located in the state of Kentucky.
 With a population of 328 people and just one neighborhood, Trenton is the 350th largest community in Kentucky.
-Trenton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Trenton was built prior to World War II, making it one of the older and more historic cities in the country.

 Trenton real estate is some of the most expensive in Kentucky, although Trenton house values don't compare to the most expensive real estate in the U.S.

-When you are in Trenton, you'll notice that it is more blue-collar than most other communities in America.
-38.36% of Trenton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Trenton is a blue-collar town, with 38.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Trenton is a city of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Trenton who work in management occupations (12.58%), office and administrative support (11.32%), and teaching (10.06%).

 Trenton is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Trenton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Trenton’s overall crime rate is lower than average for the country.

-The percentage of adults in Trenton who are college-educated is close to the national average for all communities of 21.84%: 18.60% of the adults in Trenton have a bachelor's degree or advanced degree.
+In terms of college education, Trenton is nearly on par with the US average for all cities of 21.84%: 18.60% of adults 25 and older in Trenton have a bachelor's degree or advanced degree.

 The per capita income in Trenton in 2022 was $35,354, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $141,416 for a family of four.
 However, Trenton contains both very wealthy and poor people as well.